hughbien/notebook/r_cookbook.md

 * `A %*% B` for matrix multiplication
 * `diag(n)` for n by n diagonal (identity) matrix

-By default, matrix column/row names are numeric indeces.
+By default, matrix column/row names are numeric indices.
 You can give useful names instead with the `rownames()` and `colnames()` functions.

     > rownames(mat) <- c("rowname1", "rowname2", ...)